jmhDevOdin/Hazel/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

 ## The Plan
 The plan for Hazel is two-fold: to create a powerful 3D engine, but also to serve as an education tool for teaching game engine design and architecture.
 Because of this the development inside this repository is rather slow, since everything has to be taught and implemented as an assistive teaching tool.
 There is a much more advanced version of the engine in a private repository called `Hazel-dev`, to be released when completed.
-The plan for this project is to mostly take already implemented code from the `Hazel-dev` repository and integrate it into this one, done within guides/videos/images onmy site www.jonathanharrison.co.uk and supported by explanations.
+The plan for this project is to mostly take already implemented code from the `Hazel-dev` repository and integrate it into this one, done within guides/videos/images on my site http://jharrison-portfolio.42web.io and supported by explanations.

 ### Main features to come:
 - Fast 2D rendering (UI, particles, sprites, etc.)